CSCfi/csc-user-guide/docs/apps/braker.md

 ```text
 module load braker
 ```
-After that you can launch a Braker job with command:
+After that you can launch a BRAKER job with command:

 ```text
 braker-puhti